 - Tell them what they can do this week to act on this

 Day 3: Flesh Out Your Outline

 Goal: Add flesh to the bones of your outline and personalise.

-How you start a sermon is crucial.
-People will decide in the first 90 seconds whether or not you’re worth listening to.
+How you start a sermon is crucial because people will decide in the first 90 seconds whether or not you’re worth listening to.

 Mix it up, engage them from the get-go and they’re far more likely to stay with you until the end.

 Similarly ending a sermon well is just as important because you want them to take action on what you’ve said.